trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 with `npx truffle dashboard`.

-This plugin automatically tells Hardhat about the `"truffle-dashboard"` network, so you don't need to anything to your `hardhat.config.ts` to get started!
+This plugin automatically tells Hardhat about the `"truffle-dashboard"` network, so you don't need to modify your `hardhat.config.ts` to get started!
 Just specify `--network truffle-dashboard` when running your usual Hardhat commands (e.g.
 `npx hardhat run ./scripts/deploy-contracts.ts --network truffle-dashboard`).